Just to the west of the border town of Bailleul is the village of Méteren.

 The German Machine Gun crews in the church tower slipped away quietly having caused considerable casualties amongst the British battalions.

-The German's rather surprisingly decided to give up not only Méteren but also Bailleul, prefering to retire behind the River Lys.
+The German’s rather surprisingly decided to give up not only Méteren but also Bailleul, preferring to retire behind the River Lys.

 Bailleul was occupied by the British and would remain an important base throughout the war.

 The 1st Royal Warwickshires lost 44 men killed that afternoon, the 2nd Seaforths, 18 men and the Irish Fusiliers just the one officer.
 Lieutenant Arthur Samuels was hit leading his men in the advance up the slope.
 He is buried in Méteren Military Cemetery

 Captain Charles Paget O’Brien Butler and Prince Maximilian von Hesse at the Mont des Cats 1914.